New Grading Model Overview- Updated

 Score What the teacher sees

 5 / 5 Strong, consistent engagement across the week.
-Work is spread across multiple days.
-Full-time: regular textbook logins and consistent DDF participation both present.
+Work spread across multiple days.
+DDF participation on most school days.
+Both venues active for full-time students.

 1–2 / 5 Minimal engagement.
 Work concentrated in one or two sessions.
-Little evidence of distributed effort across the week.
+Little evidence of distributed effort.

 0 / 5 No engagement recorded.
-No textbook activity and no DDF posts for the week.
+No digital textbook activity and no DDF posts for the section.

 Holistic tier · 5% of overall grade

-Every week, as part of your weekly reflection, you identify one of ten faith-in-action standards and describe a specific way you put it into practice that week — in school, at home, or in your community.
+Each section, as part of your pre-meeting reflection, you identify one of ten ESLR standards and describe a specific way you put it into practice — in school, at home, or in your community.
+This is the applied expression of Faith-Based Community Values in Action.

 This is not graded on how spiritual you sound.
 It is graded on whether you made a genuine effort to reflect and act.
-All students — including non-Christian students — can earn full credit by demonstrating real character and community values in action.
+All students — including non-Christian students — can earn full credit.

 Scripture and obedience